 Every three years, the Minister of Education, Science and Culture delivers comprehensive reports to the Parliament on pre-primary, compulsory and upper secondary education schools' operation and activities, based on systematically gathered information, evaluation and research (Mennta- og menningarmálaráðuneytið, 2011f).
 In the 2011 report, under development of provision and related grants, development of vocational courses is given special emphasis.
-An account is made of the Occupational Councils, their part in defining competences for ISQF levels of vocational programmes, and of the occupational committee, its advisory and coordinating role for the Occupational Councils.
+An account is made of the Occupational Councils, their part in defining competences for ISQF levels of vocational programmes, and of the occupational councils.
 Other reported actions on vocational education are: actions on the consolidating of workplace learning, curricula development, definitions of competences in relation to levels of ISQF and qualifications.
 Finally, first details on a holistic policy for vocational learning are introduced.
 Judging from the report the current emphasis on quality improvements is on quality in workplace learning, with publication of handbooks and increased awareness and training of trainers.